A simple and savory pasta salad made with Hillshire Farm smoked sausage, veggies, and tri-color pasta. Can be served hot or cold to fit any season!

-I’ve said it before and I’ll say it again: as much as I love the ritual of cooking, when it comes to making weeknight dinners for The Husband and I, I’m always on the hunt for new quick and easy dinner solutions.
+I’ve said it before and I’ll say it again: as much as I love the ritual of cooking, when it comes to making weeknight dinners for an old friend of mine and I, I’m always on the hunt for new quick and easy dinner solutions.
 Our lives seem to get busier and busier with each passing month and the last thing I’d like to do is spend a few hours in the kitchen every evening.
 I mean, sure, I’ll do enjoy a cook-a-thon a few days a week, but certainly not every night.
 I have

-Netflix to watch to spend time with my husband and family.
+Netflix to watch to spend time with my an old friend of mine and family.

 Everyone has their “go-to” dinner recipes – for me, I tend to make a lot of baked dishes during the week – but even the tastiest recipes can get a little boring after a while.
 So while I was in Kroger the other day I stopped to browse around a little more than I normally would, hoping to stumble across some inspiration to shake up our weekly meal routine.
 Perhaps something a little lighter with a “summery” feel, now that the weather is getting warmer.And it was while I was cruising through the packaged meat section (near the bacon, sausage, and other deli cuts) when a classic food from my childhood caught my eye: